Custom Is the New Black: Why Smart Companies Are Ditching SaaS for Custom AI Development

 That same week, Anthropic released a suite of AI tools that could, in theory, do the job of several of those 47 subscriptions.
 For a fraction of the cost.
 Tailored to your specific workflows.
 Owned by you.

 This isn't a hypothetical.
-This is what happened - and the market reacted instantly.
+This is what happened, and the market reacted instantly.
 In the weeks that followed, software and SaaS names went through a sharp valuation reset as investors repriced growth expectations under AI pressure.
 Salesforce, Workday, and their peers saw substantial drawdowns over the following months.
 Investors weren't panicking.
 They were doing the math.

 The question is: are you?